Faroe Islands in a rental car

 We suggest that you use the time to explore the area around the hotel; the villages Sørvágur, Bøur and Gásadalur – the latter two have a fantastic view over Tindhólmur and Mykines.

-We suggest a 3 hours cruise on the preculiar vessel Lakeside on the largest lake on the Faroe Islands Sørvágsvatn – price DKK 495,- pr. person (to be booked as extra).
+You are booked on a 3 hours cruise on the preculiar vessel Lakeside on the largest lake on the Faroe Islands Sørvágsvatn – departure at 14:00 and the cruise takes approx. 3 hours.

 Make Travel suggest that you use the day on the island of Mykines – an un paralleled bird paradise.
 You should take the boat from the dock in Sørvági at 10:45am, and you will be back around 6pm.

 (The boat to Mykines operates 1/5-30/9)

 After the Mykines-tour you drive from Vágar to Eysturoy via Streymoy, where you will find Gjáargarður**, which will be your home for two nights.

 On your way to Gjógv you will pass through the first underwater tunnel in the Faroe Islands, where you’re over 100 meters below sea level before you cross the “Atlantic Bride” to Eysturoy, and then on to Eiði, where you will have a spectacular view over the rock formations “the Giant and the Bitch”, just off the north top of Eysturoy.

 Today we recommend you to visit the scenic village of Tjørnavík, where you should take off your shoes, and cool your feet on the lovely beach.
 In Tjørnavík you will see visible traces of the Vikings.

 On the way back to Gjógv you should stop by Saksun, which is definitely worth a visit – see the church and the museum Dúvugarður.
 On the mountain pass between Gjógv and Eiði you will spot the highest mountain in the Faroe Islands.